puppetlabs/puppet-docs/source/puppet/5.4/config_ssl_external_ca.markdown

 ### Puppet Server

 Before configuring Puppet Server, you must obtain the intermediate CA certificate from your external root CA. Generating the intermediate CA cert is outside the scope of this guide, since it depends on your external certificate authority solution.
 This guide assumes you are either starting with a fresh installation or have removed all SSL files from your existing server and are starting over.

-Also, you should stop all Puppet related services on the server before this process.
+> **Warning:** Stop all Puppet-related services on the server before beginning this process.

 To configure Puppet Server: